bernie-skipole/indi/README.md

 and indiserver is running on a remote machine at the observatory.
 A script running indiredis will be running at both sites, and will provide the indiserver-MQTT conversion at the observatory, and MQTT-redis at the web/gui server.

-Python dependencies from pypi: "pip install redis" and "pip install paho-mqtt"  (all python3 versions)
+Python dependencies from pypi: "pip install redis" and, if the MQTT option is required, "pip install paho-mqtt".

+(All python3 versions)

 Server dependencies: A redis server (apt-get install redis-server), and, if the MQTT option is used, an MQTT server (apt-get install mosquitto)

-Within indiredis, functions are available which can be used by your own script:
+The indiredis package provides functions which can be used by your own script:

 ### indiredis.inditoredis

-Converts directly between indiserver (port 7624) and redis, converts indi XML to redis key-value storage.
+Converts directly between indiserver (port 7624) and redis, converting indi XML to redis key-value storage.
 For example, your Python script to import and run this service could be:

 ```